Logic in computer science: Logic applications for computers

 There has always been a strong influence from mathematical logic on the field of artificial intelligence (AI).
 From the beginning of the field it was realized that technology to automate logical inferences could have great potential to solve problems and draw conclusions from facts.
 Ron Brachman has described first-order logic (FOL) as the metric by which all AI knowledge representation formalisms should be evaluated.
-There is no more general or powerful known method for describing and analyzing information than FOL.
+First-order logic is a general and powerful method for describing and analyzing information.
 The reason FOL itself is simply not used as a computer language is that it is actually too expressive, in the sense that FOL can easily express statements that no computer, no matter how powerful, could ever solve.
 For this reason every form of knowledge representation is in some sense a trade off between expressivity and computability.
-The more expressive the language is, the closer it is to FOL, the more likely it is to be slower and prone to an infinite loop.
+A widely held belief maintains that the more expressive the language is (i.e. the closer it is to FOL), the more likely it is to be slower and prone to an infinite loop.
+However, in a recent work by Heng Zhang et al., this belief has been rigorously challenged.
+Their findings establish that all universal knowledge representation formalisms are recursively isomorphic.
+Furthermore, their proof demonstrates that FOL can be translated into a pure procedural knowledge representation formalism defined by Turing machines with computationally feasible overhead, specifically within deterministic polynomial time or even at lower complexity.

-For example, IF THEN rules used in expert systems approximate to a very limited subset of FOL.
-Rather than arbitrary formulas with the full range of logical operators the starting point is simply what logicians refer to as modus ponens.
+For example, IF–THEN rules used in expert systems approximate to a very limited subset of FOL.
+Rather than arbitrary formulas with the full range of logical operators, the starting point is simply what logicians refer to as modus ponens.
 As a result, rule-based systems can support high-performance computation, especially if they take advantage of optimization algorithms and compilation.

+On the other hand, logic programming, which combines the Horn clause subset of first-order logic with a non-monotonic form of negation, has both high expressive power and efficient implementations.
+In particular, the logic programming language Prolog is a Turing complete programming language.
+Datalog extends the relational database model with recursive relations, while answer set programming is a form of logic programming oriented towards difficult (primarily NP-hard) search problems.